dadkakdead/MyBoss/README.md

 [Lucidchart]: <https://www.lucidchart.com/pages/how-to-make-an-org-chart>

 ### What do I need to try it? ###
 You should just have Microsoft PowerPoint 16.* and Microsoft Excel 16.* installed on your computer.
-Last time **ntOrgchart** was manually tested with:
+Last time **MyBoss** was manually tested with:
 - PC: Microsoft PowerPoint 2016 MSO (16.0.9126.2259) 32-bit + Microsoft Excel 2016 MSO (16.0.9126.2259) 32-bit
 - Mac: Microsoft PowerPoint for Mac Version 16.15 (180709) + Microsoft Excel for Mac Version 16.15 (180709)

 ### How to run it? ###
-Since **ntOrgchart** is just a PowerPoint file, there is no installation required.
+Since **MyBoss** is just a PowerPoint file, there is no installation required.
 However:

 1. Since it's written in VBA, PowerPoint may ask you to enable running VBA code, when you open the file (depending on your Trust Center settings).
 If "Security warning" comes up, just click "Enable content".
-2. **MAC ONLY:** Due to the file access restrictions  ([reading Excel files from PowerPoint require AppleScript]), you will need to put *ntOrgchart-browse_files_on_mac.scpt* to ~/Library/Application Scripts/com.microsoft.Powerpoint/, before running the **ntOrgchart**.
+2. **MAC ONLY:** Due to the file access restrictions  ([reading Excel files from PowerPoint require AppleScript]), you will need to put *MyBoss-browse_files_on_mac.scpt* to ~/Library/Application Scripts/com.microsoft.Powerpoint/, before running the **MyBoss**.
 Do not change the name of script since it's hardcoded!

 To perform a test run:
-1. Open *ntorgchart.pptm*
+1. Open *MyBoss.pptm*
 2. Go to "Org chart" tab
 3. Click "Open"
 4. Select *sample input.xlsx*